Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Exact Wasserstein Errors

 with initialization $\lambda_{i,0}^{\Delta,\text{EM}} = \left\{

-\right. \quad 1\leq i\leq d.$.
+\right.$.
 More detailed computations for EM and formulas for other schemes are presented in Appendix~\ref{appendix:computation_W2_errors}.
 For each scheme, we recursively compute the eigenvalues at each time discretization and present the observed Wasserstein distance in Figure~\ref{fig:cifar_measures}.(a).
-We can observe that Heun's method provide the lower Wasserstein distance, followed by EM, EI and the Euler scheme.
+The schemes are compared at a fixed Number of score Function Evaluation (NFE).
+We can observe that RK4 and Heun's methods provide the lower Wasserstein distance, followed by EM, EI and the Euler scheme.
 Note that the discrete schemes does not preserve the range of the covariance matrix, contrary to the continuous formulas.
 This explains the fact that the Wasserstein distance increases at the final step.

 \paragraph{The truncation error.} As discussed in \citep{yang_song_score_based_sde_2021_ICLR}, it is preferable to study the backward process on $[\varepsilon,T]$ instead of $[0,T]$ because the score is a priori not defined for $t=0$, which occurs in our case if $\bSigma$ is not invertible.
 This approximation is called the truncation error.
 As a consequence, even without initialization error, the backward process leads to $p_{\varepsilon}$ and not $p_0$.
 Under Gaussian assumption, it is possible to explicit this error with the expression given in Proposition~\ref{prop:solution_ode_Gaussian} and~\ref{prop:solution_backward_sde_gaussian_assumption} as done in Figure~\ref{fig:cifar_measures}.(b) for both continuous and numerical solutions.
 For the standard practice truncation time $\varepsilon = 10^{-3}$ \citep{yang_song_score_based_sde_2021_ICLR,Karras_Elucidating_desing_diffusion_neurips_2022}, all numerical schemes have an error close to the corresponding continuous solution.
 Using a lower $\varepsilon$ value is only relevant for the continuous SDE solution.